 Can I work with my old (insert state) cosmetology license in the new state I am moving to?

 Let’s revisit reciprocity for a moment.
 What does reciprocity mean?
-Basically, it means that you can’t work legally as a cosmetologist in Iowa just because you have a Texas cosmetology license.
+Basically, it means that you can’t work legally as a cosmetologist in Iowa just because you have a Texas cosmetology/operator license.
 It is most likely that you need to first obtain an Iowa cosmetology license to legally work in Iowa, or whichever state you are planning to work.
 A cosmetology license is not like a driver’s license.
-You cannot drive from Arizona into Texas with your Arizona cosmetology license and call yourself licensed in that new state.
+You cannot drive from Arizona into Texas with your Arizona cosmetology license and call yourself a licensed cosmetologist (or “operator”) in Texas.
+It just does not work that way right now.

 The good news is that it doesn’t matter which state you are coming from or going to, as long as you meet the requirements of each state, pay the licensing fees, and complete the renewal requirements in each state – there is no reason you cannot have multiple licenses in multiple states.